Victoria-Hodder/bank-account-app/README.md

 I use unittest to test the app.
 You can run them with the following command within the project directory:

 `python3 -m unittest bankapp/tests/*.py`

+If you wish to run a single test file you can simply replace `*.py` with the name of the file.
+For example:

+`python3 -m unittest bankapp/tests/test_user.py`